 Gardenings

-the official plugin recommendation is Vercel, which i originally used, but their CEO recently met with Netanyahu to discuss "AI education" plus the company primarily does spooky AI stuff, and so i swiftly moved off it to Cloudflare, which i then learned has datacenters in israel and provides the gov't with network security, and now i think i have figured out how do deploy to GitHub Pages instead, which seems... better? doing anything even moderately ethically on the internet is really hard.
-[UPDATE: i learned that GitHub has contracts with ICE and i am not sure what to do now. open to suggestions.] ↩︎
+the official plugin recommendation is Vercel, which i originally used, but their CEO loves Netanyahu plus the company primarily does spooky AI stuff, and so now i deploy to GitHub Pages instead (with some 11ty modification), which seems... better? doing anything even moderately ethically on the internet is really hard. ↩︎

 i might not understand all this correctly. this might not make any sense. my knowledge of biomes mostly comes from extensive playing of Zoo Tycoon 1 & 2 in childhood. ↩︎